Home > Research > Researchers > Lefteris Danos

 Silicon Surface Chemistry

 Silicon photosensitisation using light-harvesting structures represents an attractive solution for reducing the amount of semiconductor material needed by up to two orders of magnitude in the manufacture of solar cells.
-The direct covalent attachment of alkyl layers and chromophores on the silicon surface offers exciting chemistry that combines the efficient optical absorption of dye molecules with the excellent electronic properties of thin silicon converters.
-The above approach divides the photovoltaic conversion process into two processes: an energy collector (light-harvesting), which absorbs light with a high optical absorption cross-section and transfers energy to a semiconductor converter (silicon) that efficiently separates the photo-generated charges and produces electricity.
-The resulting organic-inorganic structure presents a step-change in thinking about photovoltaic energy conversion.
+The direct covalent attachment of alkyl layers and chromophores onto the silicon surface enables the combination of efficient optical absorption by dye molecules with the excellent electronic properties of thin silicon converters.
+This strategy separates photovoltaic conversion into two functions: a light-harvesting unit with a high absorption cross-section, and a silicon converter that efficiently separates photo-generated charges and produces electricity.
+The resulting organic–inorganic architecture represents a paradigm shift in photovoltaic energy conversion.

 Relevant publications